Understanding the Specific Line Items on Your Texas Electricity Bill Is the First Step Toward Managing Your Monthly Energy Costs

 Variable Per-kWh Charge

-The variable portion of the Oncor electric delivery rate is 5.6183 cents per kWh.
-Your exact fee fluctuates every single month based on your household’s total energy consumption.
+The variable portion of the Oncor rate per kWh is currently 6.0295 cents.
+Your exact fee fluctuates every single month based on your total energy consumption.
 When you look at the “average price per kWh” on an electricity plan advertisement, it usually includes an estimate of these charges based on a baseline of 1,000 or 2,000 kWh of usage.
-Because this variable rate is tied directly to your consumption, it is the primary driver behind major seasonal bill increases.
+Because this variable rate is tied directly to your consumption, it is the primary driver behind massive seasonal bill increases.

 Why Are Oncor Delivery Charges So High?

-If you are wondering why your Oncor delivery charges are so high, you are not alone.
-“Bill shock” is incredibly common for Texas residents, especially during the brutal summer months.
-Because the vast majority of the delivery fee is usage-based, high energy consumption drastically inflates the final charge.
+If you are frequently asking yourself, “why is my Oncor delivery charge so high?”, you are certainly not alone.
+“Bill shock” is incredibly common for Texas residents, especially during our brutal summer months.
+Because the vast majority of the fee is usage-based, high energy consumption drastically inflates the final charge.
+But beyond your personal usage, every authorized Oncor delivery charge increase is heavily driven by the sheer cost of maintaining the sprawling Oncor electric delivery service area.

-Many Texans assume utility companies can simply raise prices whenever they want, but the reality is much more structured.
-The PUCT Oncor rate increase process ensures that the utility can only recover verified costs associated with running and upgrading the regional power grid.
+The PUCT ensures that the utility only recovers verified costs associated with running and upgrading the regional power grid.
+Those major infrastructure costs include:

-- Smart Meters: Installing, securing, and maintaining the advanced metering infrastructure that tracks your daily usage via Smart Meter Texas.
+- Smart Meter Deployment: Securing and maintaining the advanced metering infrastructure that seamlessly tracks your daily usage via Smart Meter Texas and advanced smart meter technology.

-Because the state actively regulates these baseline rates, you cannot call Oncor to negotiate a lower fee, nor can you switch retail providers to magically avoid them.
-However, you absolutely can reduce the Oncor delivery charge impact on your wallet by actively shrinking your household consumption and making smarter shopping decisions.
+Because the state actively regulates these baseline rates, you cannot call Oncor to negotiate a lower fee.
+However, you absolutely can reduce the financial impact on your wallet by actively shrinking your household consumption and making smarter daily choices.
 Here are actionable ways to offset these unavoidable utility fees:

-- Lower Your Overall kWh Consumption: Because the bulk of the delivery fee is usage-based, every single kilowatt-hour you avoid using saves you money on both your energy and delivery costs simultaneously.
-Upgrading to a smart thermostat or improving your home’s attic insulation directly reduces the painful variable portion of the fee.
+- Lower Your Overall kWh Consumption: Because the bulk of the delivery fee is strictly usage-based, every single kilowatt-hour you avoid using saves you money on both your energy and delivery costs simultaneously.
+Upgrading to a smart thermostat, which can save 8% on heating, or improving your home’s attic insulation directly reduces the painful variable portion of the fee.
 For more ideas, check out our guide on how to save on your electric bill.

 - Shop for Flat-Rate Energy Plans: When comparing options on the open market, look for fixed-rate electricity plans that offer a low, predictable energy charge.
 Securing a cheaper energy rate helps balance out the high TDU costs during peak summer months.

-- Invest in Home Efficiency Upgrades: Swapping out old incandescent bulbs for LED lighting and ensuring your HVAC system is regularly serviced will passively lower the amount of power you draw from the grid each day.
+- Invest in Home Efficiency Upgrades: Swapping out old incandescent bulbs for LED lighting, which uses 90% less energy, and ensuring your HVAC system is regularly serviced will passively lower the amount of power you draw from the grid each day.

 - Phone: Call the 24/7 Oncor outage reporting line directly at 888-313-4747.